 31. Upload your most loved pictures to a digital photo frame.
 That way you have something uplifting to look at on tough days.

 32. Colouring just for kids?
 Think again.
 Get your crayons ready for some soothing creativity with colouring books for adults.
+You can also take your art therapy to the next level with these 64 creative projects.

 33. Make a string of peanuts, hang it in your garden and watch the birds eat.